laszlocph/website/index.md

 ---

 I'm a former early employee and Director of Engineering of Falcon.io.
+I spent five years with the company and witnessed the growth from 3 to 200 employees.

-I started as an individual contributor being responsible for everything backend.
+Started as an individual contributor being responsible for everything backend.
 Later, I became Director of Engineering and scaled engineering to 7 teams of 7.

 ---